Send Commissary at Shasta County Jail.

 Quick Facts

-• Access Corrections provides services to send money to incarcerated individuals and to make bail, parole, or probation payments for Shasta County.
+• Shasta County Jail uses Access Corrections to accept deposits and to make bail, parole, or probation payments.

-• Do not mail cash; most facilities refuse cash sent through the U.S. mail.
+• Do not mail cash; most facilities refuse cash sent through the mail.

 Common Questions

-How can I send money to an inmate at Shasta County Jail?
+How do I send money to someone at Shasta County Jail?

 Other Guides for Shasta County Jail